 19.1 Employees may take up to forty (40) hours of bereavement leave, or the FTE equivalent for regular, part-time employees, because of death in the immediate family.
+Employees shall be allowed at least five (5) workdays off for bereavement leave.
+Employees may supplement the paid bereavement leave in this Section with accrued leave (including vacation or sick leave) to reach a total of five (5) workdays of bereavement leave.
 For the purpose of bereavement leave, immediate family shall mean spouse, qualified domestic partner, father, father-in-law, mother, mother-in-law, brother, sister, child (including stepchildren), stepparents, grandparents and grandchildren of the employee or parents and children of the employee's domestic partner.
 Payment for bereavement leave shall only be authorized by the Department Head.